eriffanani/QuickState/README.md

 # QuickState
 Create and display your state quickly and easily with easy customization.
+This library can be used in both Java and Kotlin.

 ## Installation
 #### repositories